MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_hidden.md

 ---
+ms.date:  2017-06-09
+keywords:  powershell,cmdlet
 title:  about_Hidden
-ms.custom: na
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: bda7621e-647b-4dbf-a079-2f4d47078b11
 ---

 # about_Hidden
 ## TOPIC
  about\_Hidden